-The main pyrotechnics on July 1st are from a barge in the water just off Canada Place, and again like at New Year’s the entire region around Canada Place is a zoo of people, free concerts and other entertainment during the day.
+The main pyrotechnics on July 1st used to launch from a barge in the water just off Canada Place.
+Like on New Year’s Eve in past years, the entire region around Canada Place has been a zoo of people, free concerts and other entertainment during the day.

 Celebration of Light Fireworks

 Vancouver’s biggest and most famous fireworks event is the Celebration of Light international fireworks competition that takes place in English Bay.

 The Celebration of Light is a three-day event that happens on the last two Saturdays and last Wednesday in July or beginning of August in the lead-up to the BC Day Long Weekend.

 Countries competing on each of the three days in 2019 were India, Canada and Croatia.
 Unfortunately, both the 2020 and 2021 events were cancelled due to COVID-19.
 The festival returned in 2022 and featured Japan, Canada and Spain on July 23rd, 27th and 30th.
 In 2023 the fireworks competition took place on July 22nd, 26th and 29th.
 Competing countries this year were Australia, Mexico and The Philippines.